 - Creatinine =< 2 mg/dL or creatinine clearance >= 40 mL/min (obtained =< 42 days prior to registration)

 - Ability to understand and the willingness to sign an informed consent before performance of any study-related procedure not part of normal medical care, with the understanding that consent may be withdrawn by the subject at any time without prejudice to future medical care

-- Any prior therapy for symptomatic multiple myeloma or smoldering multiple myeloma should also be excluded, including prior use of IMIDs, proteasome inhibitors, or CD138 inhibitors; prior therapy for smoldering multiple myeloma with agents that are not therapeutically active against MM is not an exclusion criterion.
-Other prior treatment may be allowed after discussion and approval by the overall principal investigator (PI)
+- Any prior therapy for symptomatic multiple myeloma or smoldering multiple myeloma should also be excluded, including prior use of immunomodulatory imide drugs (IMIDs), proteasome inhibitors, or CD138 inhibitors; prior therapy for smoldering multiple myeloma with agents that are not therapeutically active against MM is not an exclusion criterion; other prior treatment may be allowed after discussion and approval by the overall principal investigator (PI)

 - Other concurrent chemotherapy, immunotherapy, radiotherapy, or any ancillary therapy considered investigational; prior therapy with bisphosphonates is allowed; prior radiation therapy to a solitary plasmacytoma is allowed

 - Concurrent exposure to any commercially available agents known to be active against SMM and MM

 - Serious medical or psychiatric illness likely to interfere with participation in this clinical study

 - Diagnosed or treated for another malignancy within 2 years of enrollment, with the exception of complete resection of basal cell carcinoma or squamous cell carcinoma of the skin, an in situ malignancy, or low-risk prostate cancer after curative therapy